Gradient Inversion Attack on Graph Neural Networks: Conclusion Future Work

 \section{Conclusion \& Future Work}

-In this work, we presented the \textbf{first} attempt to study the gradient inversion attack for Graph Neural Networks(GNNs) in a federated graph learning setting and explored what information can be leaked about the graph data from the gradient.
-We studied both the node classification and the graph classification tasks, along with two widely used GNN structures (GraphSAGE and GCN).
+In this work, we study the gradient inversion attack for Graph Neural Networks (GNNs) in a federated graph learning setting and explore what information can be leaked about the graph data from the gradient.
+We studied both the node classification and the graph classification tasks, along with two widely used GNN structures, GraphSAGE and GCN.
 Through both theoretical and empirical results, we highlighted and analyzed the vulnerabilities of different GNN frameworks across a wide variety of gradient inversion attack settings.
+Our proposed method, GLG, attains superior accuracy in reconstructing both nodal features and graph structure from gradients.

-\textbf{Future work} \\ In the future, it would be interesting to study the extension of the attack mechanisms to other GNN frameworks, such as GIN (Graph Isomorphism Networks) \cite{gin} and GAT (Graph Attention Networks)\cite{gat}.
+\paragraph{Future work.} In the future, it would be interesting to study the extension of the attack mechanisms to other GNN frameworks, such as GIN (Graph Isomorphism Networks) \citep{gin} and GAT (Graph Attention Networks) \citep{gat}.
 Experiments and theoretical analysis regarding the vulnerability of other GNN frameworks hence is a promising direction.
 For example, are certain GNN frameworks more robust to gradient inversion attacks than others?
 Also, are there any other special properties that can be utilized for graph datasets other than social networks?
 For instance, it is worth exploiting the fact that the degrees of nodes in molecular datasets exhibit an upper limit.
-Finally, recent studies such as \cite{provable} have provided theoretical bounds on the recovery quality of minibatch data.
-Hence, an intriguing question would be whether similar guarantees can be established for graph data. \\ Furthermore, it is crucial to have appropriate defense mechanisms in place to prevent data leakage.
-It is commonly believed that employing larger batch sizes could be an effective defense against the gradient inversion attack, but our experiments show that even in batches of size $50$, the private data can be recovered with high accuracy.
-Therefore, solely relying on larger batch sizes is insufficient as a defense strategy against gradient inversion attacks.
-Recent studies such as \cite{fishing, provable} have provided provable guarantees regarding the quality of recovered private data from training batches.
-Based on the various defense strategies introduced in \cite{gupta2022recovering}, some potential defense mechanisms can remain effective in graph setting: e.g., noisy gradients \cite{dpsgd}, gradient pruning \cite{dlg}, encoding inputs \cite{instah}.
-However, more specific defensive mechanisms from graph perspectives remain undeveloped.
+Finally, recent studies such as \citet{provable} have provided theoretical bounds on the reconstruction quality of minibatch data.
+Hence, an intriguing question would be whether similar guarantees can be established for graph data.